maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

            AnonymousVisitor()
 ```

 Ok fine, but wait!
-Where are these brackets behind "AnonymousVisitor" coming from?
+Where are these parantheses behind "AnonymousVisitor" coming from?
 This is because `AnonymousVisitor`
-is a case object which is from the compiler treated like a case class with zero elements.
+is a case object which the compiler treates as a case class with zero elements.
 So in the derivation process
 for `AnonymousVisitor` it will create an instance for a product type, that as we defined it above prints also the
-brackets.
+parantheses.
 Let's quickly fix that:

 ```scala
 inline def derivePrettyString[A](using m: Mirror.ProductOf[A]) =